Vaesea/anothertux/README.md

 # ANOTHERTUX

 AnotherTux is a mod of a SuperTux nightly build in between 0.6.3 and 0.7.0.
-Jump and run through worlds you've seen before, along with some new worlds, with the cost of levels per world.
+Jump and run through a world you've seen before, along with some new worlds, with the cost of levels per world.

 ## The Main Stuff